Health Benefits of Superfoods

-- Green: Leafy green vegetables – spinach, watercress and rocket salads.
+- Green: Leafy green vegetables - spinach, watercress and rocket salads.
 All green vegetables contain chlorophyll (giving the lovely green colour), are essential to our digestive health and are nutrient dense.
 Uncooked cabbage contains 50% higher levels of vitamin C than cooked cabbage!
 Make your own coleslaw for a nutrient dense vitamin packed lunch.
-Include cabbage, cauliflower, brussels sprouts, kale, and broccoli in your diet often, all super foods!
+Include cabbage, cauliflower, brussels sprouts, kale, and broccoli in your diet often.
 Remember, a cup of Green Tea daily provides polyphenols, including flavonoids and catechins, powerful antioxidants.

 - Blue: Blueberries contain high levels of resveratrol, fibre, potassium, folate, vitamin C, vitamin B6, supporting heart health.

 - Indigo: Chia seeds are high in zinc, omega 3 and protein.
 Include these seeds in your diet often.
 Also Cacao nibs, high in antioxidants and flavonoids, magnesium and potassium, boost mood-elevating serotonin levels.